-Pupils have limited experience beyond their own home life and immediate community
+Pupils have limited experience beyond their own home life and immediate community.

-- The curriculum model increases the experiences children have through trips, visitors and outside learning. - The curriculum model increases the exposure to the arts and performance for all pupils. - The curriculum inspires children to pursue learning opportunities outside of school. - An enquiry-based model of learning inspires children to see that they can learn to - Cultural and spiritual exposure in the school increases.
+- The curriculum model increases the experiences children have through trips, visitors and outside learning. - The curriculum model increases the exposure to the arts and performance for all pupils. - The curriculum inspires children to pursue learning opportunities outside of school. - An enquiry-based model of learning inspires children to see that they can learn to learn. - Cultural and spiritual exposure in the school increases. - A Citizenship committee structures pupil involvement in specific roles in the school and local community

 - A fully remodelled curriculum actively needs trips/ visitors to support it to develop children's cultural experiences.
-These are shown on long term maps. - A committee is in place to develop outdoor opportunities for learning, supporting teachers to make active choices. - A school wide reward system encourages children to take active roles in their communities and within school itself with children able to gain active roles in leadership. - CPD on the significance of meta cognition has occurred and children are able to talk about supporting their own
+These are shown on long term maps. - A committee is in place to develop outdoor opportunities for learning, supporting teachers to make active choices. - A school wide reward system encourages children to take active roles in their communities and within school itself with children able to gain active roles in leadership. - CPD on the significance of meta cognition has occurred and children are able to talk about supporting their own learning.